How Much Does It Cost To Remove Acrylic Nails

 How Much Do Acrylic Nails Cost?

-Let’s start with how much acrylic nails cost to get in the first place.
+Let’s start with the cost of acrylic nails.
 According to our survey, the average price of a full set of acrylics is around $50.

 This can vary depending on where you go, with prices ranging from as low as $20 to upwards of $100 or more for specialty designs.